Canon 250D vs Sony RX100 VI

 |Sony RX100 IV||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the 250D has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 250D and the RX100 VI are recent models that are part of the current product line-up.
-The RX100 VI replaced the earlier Sony RX100 V, while the 250D followed on from the Canon 200D.
+The 250D is a recent model that features in the current product line-up of Canon.
+In contrast, the RX100 VI has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 250D and the Sony RX100 VI?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 250D:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.